 The basics of Lufthansa’s new green fares

-For the first time, Lufthansa Group is creating a fare bundle all about environmentalism, known as green fares.
+Lufthansa Group is rolling out a fare bundle all about environmentalism, known as green fares.
 As it’s promoted, these fares offer “full CO2 compensation” with the price.
 This includes 80% offsetting done “through high-quality climate projection projects” and 20% offsetting done through the use of sustainable aviation fuels.

 What makes Lufthansa’s green fares so interesting